 Due to the COVID-19 pandemic, nearly all "real-life" events with multiple participants as well as educational opportunities like summer schools were totally cancelled, postponed or reorganised virtually.
-In the upcoming project year, a careful shift to at least hybrid events (combination of virtual and physical event) under strict hygiene regulations can be expected.
+In the last project year, a shift to at least hybrid events (combination of virtual and physical event) can be expected.
 Still, some event formats from focus meetings up to fair trades are conducted fully virtually.